hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 - I interned remotely at [Amplitude](https://amplitude.com/) as a backend software engineer, and was surprised by how much I grew during my 12 weeks there.
 At the beginning, I relied a lot on my mentor; being uncertain about the quality of my work, I would consult her about everything big or small.
 But I quickly realized that I could figure out most things on my own and often notice details that others have overlooked, so I became more confident in my abilities and that formed a virtuous cycle.
 - I ended up finishing my internship projects a lot faster than expected.
 Around the same time I discovered a bug in production where a feature was optimized incorrectly, which resulted in wrong computation of data, so I took on this unexpected task of fixing it.
 During the last few weeks, I worked on a couple smaller features, including a hackathon project which won the 4th place.
 - I decided to return next year for another internship for a few reasons.
 First, I liked the culture there and my team was especially nice and fun to work with, which I value a lot.
 Also, I felt like I could (and did) make an impact, because regardless of seniority, people were supportive and valued my opinions.
-For example, I got to work with our Chief Architect and several other senior members for the hackathon project and made importnt contributions.
+For example, I got to work with our Chief Architect and several other senior members for the hackathon project and made important contributions.
 Lastly, the company was quickly expanding at that time, launching new products and preparing to go public, so there would be a lot of opportunities for me to learn new things while leveraging my existing knowledge to reduce onboarding overhead.

 <br />